 Are you called to Certified Lay Ministry?
 Do you feel a call on your life to serve outside of the walls of the church in cooperation with ordained clergy?
 Are you called to lead discipleship programs, accountability groups, or even to help serve small membership churches?
-If you are currently a Certified Lay Servant, you are eligible to enroll in CLM 101: Call and Covenant for Ministry and begin a four module learning process that leads to Certified Lay Ministry!
-We do recommend you check with your pastor, district superintendent, or conference office to make sure these courses are approved by your conference for your certification as a lay minister.
+If you are currently a Certified Lay Servant and secure approval as outlined below, you are eligible to enroll in CLM 101: Call and Covenant for Ministry and begin a four module learning process that leads to Certified Lay Ministry!

 Module One: Call and Covenant for Ministry examines United Methodist theology and ordering of ministry, along with the role of the Certified Lay Minister and other leadership concerns.
-In this course, led by Dr. Joshua Reichard, you will discover how CLMs “fit” into the big picture of ministry in the United Methodist Church and you’ll begin the process of discerning your own call.
+Alongside fellow students, you will discover how CLMs “fit” into the big picture of ministry in the United Methodist Church and through conversation with your fellow students, you’ll begin the process of discerning your own call.

-- Students must have completed the Basic Lay Servant Ministries course plus a Spiritual Gifts advanced LSM course.
-Please do not enroll in this course if you have not completed these requirements!
-Contact your conference office for upcoming Basic courses near you; a Spiritual Gifts course is available online.
+- Learners must have completed the Basic Lay Servant Ministries course plus (either Rediscovering Our Spiritual Gifts, For the Common Good: Discovering and Using Your Spiritual Gifts or locally).
+Please do not enroll in this course if you have not completed these requirements.
+Contact your conference office for upcoming Basic courses near you; Rediscovering Our Spiritual Gifts or For the Common Good: Discovering and Using Your Spiritual Gifts is available online.